OpsMx/argo-cd/docs/user-guide/commands/argocd_admin_cluster_kubeconfig.md

       --password string                Password for basic authentication to the API server --proxy-url string               If provided, this URL will be used to connect via proxy --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-      --server string                  The address and port of the Kubernetes API server --tls-server-name string         If provided, this name will be used to validate server certificate.
+      --tls-server-name string         If provided, this name will be used to validate server certificate.
 If this is not provided, hostname used to contact the server is used.
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use